-Arbury Primary School has a strong reputation in the community and has been an oversubscribed school in most year groups for a number of years.
+Arbury Primary School has a strong reputation in the community and has been an full in many year groups for a number of years.

-Opened in January 1956, Arbury Primary School caters for girls and boys between the ages of 4 and 11 years.
+Opened in January 1956, Arbury Primary School caters for children between the ages of 4 and 11 years.
 Our older building means that we have plenty of space both indoors and outside.
 The main building has two well-equipped halls and a separate dining area.
 There are also 15 classrooms in the main building, one of which has been converted into an ICT suite.